AldeRoberge/AldeRoberge/README.md

 - 🧡 I love teaching and learning
 - ✨ Simple is beautiful
 - 🦥 Write less, do more

-I’m passionate about building systems that are as elegant as they are practical.
+- ⚖️ I love building systems that balance elegance and practicality.

-I speak French, English, and several programming languages.
+- 💬 I speak French and English.
 You can read my stuff on 🌐 alderoberge.com.

 <h2>🔭 These Days</h2>